diefrosch/a320family-procedures/README.md

 * Pull the altitude knob to go into Open Climb/Open Descent mode.
 * The autopilot will set climb/idle thrust and will climb/descend to the set altitude.
 * The A/P will maintain current speed using pitch.

+**For `V/S` mode:**

+* Dial the altitude using the knob.
+(Shift-mousewheel to go faster.)
+* Set the desired vertical speed with the V/S knob.
+(Set a negative value if you want to descend.)
+The autopilot will climb/descend at the selected vertical speed until it reaches the set altitude.
+* The A/P will try to maintain current speed by adjusting the thrust.

 For normal operation, `OP CLB/OP DES` is the preferred mode.